acctouhou/Frankenstein_optimizer/4_Toy_loss_function/README.md

 ## Introduction

-This repo is modified form the [project](https://github.com/ivallesp/awesome-optimizers).
+This repo is modified from the [project](https://github.com/ivallesp/awesome-optimizers).

 The play ground demostrate varing problems and gradient-basd optimizers.